41100

 Food waste is one of the most difficult aspects of waste to deal with.
 To reduce its environmental impact it should ideally be treated as close to source as possible and re-used in the local area.
 For small scale businesses an in-vessel composter can facilitate this in remote rural areas.

-LEG is offering to make this machine available free of charge for an initial period of 3 years extendable to 5 years to a business located in Lochaber.
+LEG offered to make this machine available free of charge for an initial period of 3 years extendable to 5 years to a business located in Lochaber.
 In exchange, LEG would request information on its performance and the chance to share the experience with others who might be interested in this technology, along with a requirement to maintain the machine in good order.

 Being able to compost food waste on site has 3 main benefits for businesses: